nikosuenderhauf/nikosuenderhauf.github.io/_jobs/postdoc_march2020.md

 ### Type of Appointment
 This appointment will be offered on a fixed term, full-time basis for (3) **three years**.

-Location: Queensland University of Technology, Gardens Point campus, Brisbane, Australia.
+Location: Queensland University of Technology (QUT), Gardens Point campus, Brisbane, Australia.

 ### Remuneration and Benefits